christopheraue/christopheraue.net/_posts/2014-02-16-physical-size-of-elements-on-a-webpage.md

 tags: device_pixels css_pixels device_resolution physical_size
 image: blur_fish.jpg
 excerpt: In general, I want the elements on my page to have the same physical size (say in inches or centimetres) for a specific category of device.
 This cannot be achieved with physical CSS Units.
 But does this matter anyway?
-meta_description: Do physical CSS unit really matter?
+meta_description: Do physical CSS units really matter?
 What is the relative difference in physical size of elements displayed on different devices?
 Find out!
 ---

 When I was doing some responsive webdesign lately I came across the following situation: